centrebalearbiodiversitat/biodumpy/docs/source/modules/WORMS.rst

 Overview
 --------

 The ``WORMS`` module enables users to easily retrieve nomenclature information from the World Register of Marine Species (`WoRMS`_) database :cite:`worms2024`.

-The information will be downloaded in JSON format.
+.. toggle:: Click to expand

+    JSON

 Key Features
 ------------

-- **Retrieve nomenclature information from WoRMS database.** Users can access the nomenclature details of a given taxon stored in the WoRMS database.
+- **Retrieve nomenclature information from WoRMS.** Users can access the nomenclature details of a given taxon stored in the WoRMS database.
-- **Obtain taxon distribution.** Users can obtain the distribution of a given taxon.
+- **Obtain taxon distribution from WoRMS.** Users can obtain the distribution of a given taxon.

 Retrieve nomenclature from WoRMS